Join the British Small Animal Veterinary Association (BSAVA) and help promote excellence in the veterinary profession

 How to apply:

-Please email your CV and a cover letter detailing how you meet the requirements of the role addressed to the Education Team Leader, Shell Lambert firstname.lastname@example.org
+Please submit your CV and a covering letter detailing how you meet the requirements in the role description to Sarah Fitzpatrick, Head of Partnerships and Events at the BSAVA at: firstname.lastname@example.org.

 If you have any questions or would like to discuss the role, please contact Sarah using the email address above.